Michael Holm

 Michael Holm (born Lothar Walter; on 29 July 1943) is a German singer, musician, songwriter and record producer.

 He is primarily known as a singer of Schlager music.
-Although his first appearance in the hit parade was in 1962 ("Lauter Schöne Worte"), he had his first big hit in 1969.
+Although his first appearance in the hit parade was in 1962 ("Lauter schöne Worte"), he had his first big hit in 1969.
 "Mendocino", the German adaptation of a song by the Sir Douglas Quintet, was the biggest selling single that year in (Germany).
 The record was released in September 1969, reached number three for five weeks, selling over a million copies.

 Ariola presented him with a gold record in October 1970.

 Further hits such as "Barfuß im Regen" (1970), "Tränen lügen nicht" (literally, "Tears Don't Lie", recorded in English as "When A Child Is Born") (1974) and "Musst Du jetzt gerade gehen, Lucille" (1977) followed.
 He also composed the music for the popular international horror movie Mark of the Devil (1970).
-Outside of Germany, he is best known for his work as a member of the new age band, Cusco, along with Kristian Schultze.
+Outside of Germany, he is best known for his work as a member of the new age band Cusco, along with Kristian Schultze.

-A year-long artistic collaboration and private friendship connects him with the musician and producer Giorgio Moroder, he even dedicated a song with Giorgio and me.
-As a duo, they released several singles Spinach and Spinach LP 1.
+A year-long artistic collaboration and private friendship connects him with the musician and producer Giorgio Moroder.
+As a duo, they released several singles and an album.